 The confidence in gold is shown in the recent launch of the Royal Mint’s own Exchange Tracker Fund (ETF) alongside its online bullion trading service.

 So, how do you invest in gold – and what’s the best way to do it?

 - Is gold a solid investment?

 - How to buy gold bullion

 - How to invest in gold Exchange Traded Funds

 In most cases, gold makes a pretty safe haven for up to 15% of your cash, as it will counterbalance the risk that comes with your other investments – investors call this the ‘diversification’ of an investment portfolio.
 Putting any more than 15% of your cash into gold isn’t recommended, as there are other long-term investments which may provide safer returns.

 It’s also worth noting that since gold is always in short supply – mining output peaked in 2003 – it’s easily convertible to cash as buyers are relatively easy to find.
 Just try to wait until the price has risen before you sell if possible.
 Check out BullionVault’s tracker to see how the price can fluctuate by the hour.

 However, it pays to remember that gold is valued in dollars on the markets, so even if the value of gold rises, British sellers can lose out should the pound be weak.
 Yet even when this is the case, gold can still be a decent investment if the market conditions are good.

-During times of economic turbulence, such as the recent recession, more and more people invest in gold because it is a ‘safe bet’, which means the price of gold rises during these troubled times.
+During times of economic and political turbulence more people invest in gold because it is a ‘safe bet’.
+As more people invest, demand grows – which means the price of gold rises.